dev-augustin/my-recipe-keeper/README.md

 ### Target Users

-Anyone who wants to know how to prepare a speicific recipe
+Anyone who wants to know how to prepare a specific recipe

 ### Wireframe